 Company Formation and Management Services

-The Companies Ordinance 1981 is one of the foundations upon which the TCI’s success as a financial services centre has been built.
+The Companies Ordinance 1981 is one of the foundations upon which the TCI’s success as a financial services centre has been built (which has since been superseded by the Companies Ordinance 2017).
 The Companies Ordinance provides a choice between the Exempted Company as an offshore vehicle and the Ordinary Company as the standard vehicle for business conducted within the TCI.